noodleybroodley/Opening-Weekend-Box-Office-Revenue/README.md

 <img src="img/popcorn.gif">
 <br></br>
 # Background & Motivation
 At the fundamental level, films are investments for production companies.
-Every decision these companies make when preparing for a release is a strategic effort to maximize profits, including when they decide to release movies.
+Every decision these companies make when preparing for a release is a strategic effort to maximize profits, including WHEN they decide to release movies.
 In my data analysis, I sought to find out which months have the highest opening weekend revenue.

 # Questions
 <ul>